-Criterion 3: Expected results from organisation capacity building and individual capacity building activities
+Criterion 2: Expected results from the individual capacity building activities

-• Criterion 4: Organisational Capability.

-We explain these criteria in more detail on the following pages.
+• Criterion 3: Your organisation's capability We explain these criteria in more detail on the following pages.

-You can only use 525 words to tell us how you will meet each of the selection criteria.
+You can use 900 words to tell us how you will meet Criteria 1.